bryanbraun/bryanbraun.github.io/_posts/2013-09-09-acting-big.md

 </p>

 <p class="p1">
   A stay-at-home mom can open an online craft store by creating an Etsy account.
 All it takes is a username, password, and an email address.
 If business goes well and she starts getting serious, she can move the store to her own domain.
-She can scale inexpensively using online business applications like dropbox, mail-chimp, base-camp, and <a href="http://steveblank.com/tools-and-blogs-for-entrepreneurs/" target="_blank" title="Did I say hundreds?
+She can scale inexpensively using online business applications like dropbox, mail-chimp, base-camp, and <a href="http://steveblank.com/tools-and-blogs-for-entrepreneurs/" target="_blank" rel="noopener noreferrer" title="Did I say hundreds?
 I meant thousands.">hundreds of other more specialized options</a>.
 Suddenly, she's competition to craft franchises with hundreds of employees.
 </p>

 <p class="p1">